-A carbon monoxide (CO) detector is installed in the main cabin, aft berth and master stateroom.
+A carbon monoxide (CO) detector is installed in the master stateroom on the hanging locker.
 If excess carbon monoxide fumes are detected, an audible beeping will sound indicating the presence of the toxic gas.

 A by-product of combustion, carbon monoxide is invisible, tasteless, odorless, and is produced by all engines, heating and cooking appliances.
 The most common sources of CO on boats are the engines, auxiliary generators and propane or butane stoves.
 These produce large amounts of CO and should never be operated while sleeping.